 A large ceramic urn catches water pumped through a partition to create a simple trickle fountain.
 The inviting side yard acts as an outdoor extension of a family room.

-A cast limestone fountain with an antique finish adds a Mediterranean-inspired accent to this front patio of a ranch-style
+A cast limestone fountain with an antique finish adds a Mediterranean-inspired accent to this narrow front patio in Sacramento,

 Eight of these custom-built squares are planters with drainage holes.
 The center square is a recirculating fountain.